 Introduction 4

 Status of the audit 4

 Proposed audit report 4

 Significant issues arising from the audit 5

-Independence and objectivity 6
+Independence and objectivity 7

 Appendices

-Appendix 1 - Final Letter of Representation 7
+Appendix 1 - Final Letter of Representation 8

-Appendix 2 - proposed audit report of the Auditor General to those charged with governance of Cardiff Harbour Authority 10
+Appendix 2 - proposed audit report of the Auditor General to the Members of the County Council of the City and County of Cardiff 11

-Appendix 3 - summary of corrections made to the draft financial statements which should be drawn to the attention of those charged with governance 13

-- The Auditor General is responsible for providing an opinion on whether the financial statements give a true and fair view of the financial position of Cardiff Harbour Authority at 31 March 2019 and its income and expenditure for the year then ended. - We do not try to obtain absolute assurance that the financial statements are correctly stated, but adopt the concept of materiality.
-In planning and conducting the audit, we seek to identify material misstatements in your financial statements, namely, those that might result in a reader of the accounts being misled. - The quantitative levels at which we judge such misstatements to be material for Cardiff Harbour Authority are £184,000 for income and expenditure items and working capital balances, and £3,276,000 for non-current assets and capital charges.
-Whether an item is judged to be material can also be affected by certain qualitative issues such as legal and regulatory requirements and political sensitivity. - International Standard on Auditing (ISA) 260 requires us to report certain matters arising from the audit of the financial statements to those charged with governance of a body in sufficient time to enable appropriate action. - This report sets out for consideration the matters arising from the audit of the financial statements of Cardiff Harbour Authority for 2018-19, that require reporting under ISA 260.
+- The Auditor General is responsible for providing an opinion on whether the financial statements give a true and fair view of the financial position of Cardiff & Vale of Glamorgan Pension Fund (the Pension Fund) at 31 March 2019 and its income and expenditure for the year then ended. - We do not try to obtain absolute assurance that the financial statements are correctly stated, but adopt the concept of materiality.
+In planning and conducting the audit, we seek to identify material misstatements in your financial statements, namely, those that might result in a reader of the accounts being misled. - The quantitative levels at which we judge such misstatements to be material for the Pension Fund is £21.804 million.
+Whether an item is judged to be material can also be affected by certain qualitative issues such as legal and regulatory requirements and political sensitivity. - 4 International Standard on Auditing (ISA) 260 requires us to report certain matters arising from the audit of the financial statements to those charged with governance of a body in sufficient time to enable appropriate action. - This report sets out for consideration the matters arising from the audit of the financial statements of the Pension Fund for 2019-20, that require reporting under ISA 260.